fsachi/iot/README.md

-HomeAssistant (nad Configurator) NodeRed Mosquitto in DockerCompose
+HomeAssistant (and Configurator) NodeRed Mosquitto in DockerCompose